 - Lifting a triger announcing the change to the database even though the vector layers are not on a spatial basis,

-- Or simply by notifying a database that a specific geometry already exists and that it proceeds to report integrity with respect to tabular data.
-As it can be the case when the card has been digitized but the mapping goes slower.
+- Or simply notifying a database that a specific geometry already exists and that it proceeds to report the integrity with respect to tabular data.
+As may be the case when the file has been digitized but the mapping is slower.

 It will not be strange to see this extension in the next version of gvSIG, as we saw it with NavTable.
-We think it's a good example, that together Fonsagua Represent results of the work that the Foundation has been maturing in the formation of that industrial fabric that is one of the strong pillars for the sustainability of the Open Source platforms.
+It seems to us a good example, that together with Fonsagua Represent results of the work that the Foundation has been maturing in the formation of that industrial fabric that is one of the strong pillars for the sustainability of the Open Source platforms.